nickc1/nickc1.github.io/_posts/2016-03-18-march-machine-madness-copy.markdown

 # Part Two - Predicting the 2016 Season

 The second part of the competition was to predict the outcome of the 2016 NCAA tournament.
 I ended up using the same model as above (logistic regression with skewed probabilities).
-We expected a log loss of around 0.55 as outlined above.
-The model output the probabilities below for the tournament (Still games to be played as of writing this):
+We expected a log loss of around 0.554 as shown above.
+The model output the probabilities below for the tournament:

 ![bracket](/assets/march_machine_madness/my_bracket.png){: .center-image }

+As is evident, there were a couple large upsets in round 1 (MTSU and Syracuse in particular).
+This hurt many peoples models in the competition.

 In order to get an idea of where I stand on the leader board, I created a quick script to scrape the scores and plot them as a histogram.
-As we can see, the log loss scores follow roughly a normal distribution with a mean around 0.45.
+As shown in the figure below.

 ![kaggle histogram](/assets/march_machine_madness/kaggle_hist.png){: .center-image }

+As we can see, the log loss scores follow roughly a normal distribution with fat, right tail and a mean around 0.55.
+My score, 0.573, is represented by the green line.
+The single, large peak at 0.85 is due to an over-fit model that was shared on the forums.
+On the training data, the model scored a logloss of 0.23.
+Many users apparently grabbed the model and fed 2016's data into the algorithm.
+This obviously resulted in very poor performance.

 # Reflection